Space-time correlations in monitored kinetically constrained discrete-time quantum dynamics: Unraveling dynamical phases with biased many-body dynamics

 with the recursion relation $G_{t-1} = \sqrt{\mathcal{E}_s^*[(G_t)^2]}$.
 Here, the dual tilted Kraus map $\mathcal{E}_s^*$ acts sequentially on the operator $G_t$ backpropagating it to earlier times.
 Asymptotically, these operators are described in terms of the dominant matrix $l_s$ of the dual tilted Kraus map $\mathcal{E}_s^*$.
 The corresponding eigenvalue equation yields $\mathcal{E}_s^*[l_s] = \Lambda_s l_s$.
 Therefore, the time-independent biased Kraus operators

 emerge \cite{Cilluffo2021}.
 The biased Kraus operators in Eq.~\eqref{eq:biased_Kraus_operators} implement \textit{bona-fide} quantum dynamics.
-In particular, the completely positive trace-preserving quantum channel allows for a proper probabilistic interpretation, while encoding the probabilities in the canonical ensemble at large times.
-Therefore, we can apply Eqs.~(\ref{eq:time_local_prob},\ref{eq:time_nonlocal_prob}) to calculate the dynamical phase diagram (see Fig.~\ref{fig:fig3}).
+In particular, the completely positive trace-preserving quantum channel $\tilde{\mathcal{E}}[\rho] \coloneqq \sum_{\mathbf{k}} \tilde{K}_\mathbf{k} \rho \tilde{K}_\mathbf{k}^\dagger$ allows for a proper probabilistic interpretation, while encoding the probabilities in the canonical ensemble at large times.
+In particular, we obtain the dynamical phase diagram (see, e.g., Fig.~\ref{fig:fig3}) by first calculating the stationary state $\tilde{\rho}_\mathrm{ss}$ of the biased dynamics, which is usually different from $\rho_\mathrm{ss}$ for $s \neq 0$, before applying Eqs.~(\ref{eq:time_local_prob},\ref{eq:time_nonlocal_prob}).
+Using Eqs.~(\ref{eq:time_local_connection},\ref{eq:time_nonlocal_connection}), the corresponding dynamical phase diagram represents the stationary behavior, i.e., $T \to \infty$, upon variations of $s$. \\